laura-dangelo/SANple/cran-comments.md

-Please note this is the first submission of this package to CRAN.
+Please note this is a resubmission of this package to CRAN.

+Thank you for checking our package.
+After the inspection, we were notified of the following:

+* Please do not start the description with "This package", package name, title or similar.

+The new incipit in the description is: "Estimate Bayesian nested mixture models via Markov Chain Monte Carlo methods.[...]".

+* Please add some form of linking to your references.

+We added the links for the papers we mentioned.

+* Please always explain all acronyms in the description text. -> MCMC

+Done.

+* Please call the on.exit() functions right after defining 'oldpar' and change the option only afterwards.

+We corrected the code as requested.

+* Please unwrap the examples if that is feasible and if they can be executed in < 5 sec for each Rd file or create additionally small toy examples to allow automatic testing.

+All the old examples have been reduced and are now testable.
+On our machines, the tests took less than a second to run.

 ## R CMD check results

-- Running `devtools::check(args = c('--as-cran','--no-manual'))` locally produces no errors, no warnings, nor notes.
+- Running `devtools::check(args = c('--as-cran','--no-manual'))` locally produces no errors, warnings, or notes.

 - Running `devtools::check(remote = TRUE, manual = TRUE)` produces